 The Hunter does one thing and does it really well; the Long Arm is exceptionally good at punching through armor.
 Against an ARM 18 heavy you'll be doing dice-3 damage, or 7.5 on an average boosted damage roll.
 Just more than a column per shot.
 Wee!
-Advance Deployment, long range, high accuracy, armor piercing, able to walk through rough terrain.
+Long range, high accuracy, armor piercing, able to walk through rough terrain.
 The Hunter has all the tools it needs to do its one job exceptionally well, hitting most things as effectively as a Defender and being both more accurate and harder hitting against the heaviest heavies.

 The heavier the armor, the more the gun shines and it soon becomes on par with heavier guns on heavier 'jacks (i.e., the Defender).
 The Hunter can do as much or more damage to models than a Defender.
 Which is something Cygnar desperately needs; there are no Weapon Master infantry in the entire faction so armor destruction generally falls to the warjacks.

 The Hunter shares a chassis with the Grenadier, although it has a better RAT than most other non-character warjacks, equal to that of elite ranged troops.
 Its chassis gives it one of the best DEF stats of any warjack, but it has slightly less ARM and fewer damage boxes than the Charger.
 It's also one of Cygnar's most expensive non-character light warjacks.